-Guidance for data review and validation is provided in USEPA's National Functional Guidelines (USEPA 1999 and 2004a).
+Guidance for data review and validation is provided in USEPA's National Functional Guidelines (USEPA 1999 and 2004a) and SOP-40 (BRC, ERM and MWH 2007).
+SOP-40 was designed to be consistent with and at least as rigorous as the National Functional Guidelines.
 These guidance manuals provide direction for the data review and validation activities to be conducted for all data collection activities.
 All data will undergo a standard QC review, as described in this section.
-Should a more vigorous review be warranted for a specified data set, data validation will include a review of raw data submitted by the laboratory to verify instrument calibration, performance data, and recalculations of results.
-At a minimum, 20 percent of the data will undergo validation consistent with the procedures described in the National Functional Guidelines.
+Should a more vigorous review be warranted for a specified data set, data validation will include a review of raw data submitted by the laboratory to verify instrument calibration, performance data, and recalculation of sample results.
+At a minimum, 10 to 20 percent of the data will undergo validation consistent with the procedures described in the National Functional Guidelines and SOP-40.

-Data validation criteria for this project are derived from the National Functional Guidelines (USEPA 1999 and 2004a).
-The National Functional Guidelines provide specific data validation criteria that can be applied to the data type generated from a groundwater investigation.
+Data validation criteria specified in SOP-40 (BRC, ERM and MWH 2007) for this project are derived from the National Functional Guidelines (USEPA 1999 and 2004a).
+The National Functional Guidelines provide specific data validation criteria that can be applied to the data type generated from an environmental investigation.
 Some data acquisition requirements may be less stringent; however, compliance in the above QC areas will assure useful data are obtained during any given sampling event.

 Laboratory data will be reviewed for compliance with the applicable method and the quality of the data reported.
-To facilitate this data review, computerized data validation tools developed for EarthSoft's EQuIS® Data Management System will be employed.
+To facilitate this data review, computerized data validation tools developed for EarthSoft's EQuIS[®] Data Management System will be employed.
 The following parameters summarize the specific criteria and scope of the standard data review:

 - Data Completeness;

 - Holding Times;

 - Blanks;

-- LCS:
+- LCS;

 - Matrix Spike/MSDs;

 - Surrogates/Internal Standards (as applicable);

 - Field QC Samples; and

 - Compound Identification and Quantification.